bzhang/hangman-game/README.md

 1. The current implementation uses a CORS proxy (https://cors-proxy.htmldriven.com) to set CORS headers.

-Among several proxies that I have tested, this one works in Chrome perfectly.
+Among several proxies that I have tested, this one works in Chrome without additional configurations.
 In Safari, it can also run with the "Disable cross origin restrictions" option checked in the Develop menu.

 3. The fastest way is to install a Chrome extension that disables CORS restriction.
 There are several of them serving this purpose.
 The one I'm using is called "Allow-Control-Allow-Origin: *" offered by vitvad.
 This approach loads the dictionary fastest but does not work in other browsers without the extension.